There are definitely more than five things every new Boston Marathon runner needs to know to have a successful race.

 Train for the Boston Marathon

 If this is your first marathon, I hope you’ve been training for quite a few months.
-And I mean training and I mean quite a few months, like eight or ten.
+Most running plans will advise new runners to train for eight or ten months.

-Running a marathon is unlike any other running event you have participated in.
-The level of fatigue and possibly pain that you may feel is unlike anything that you have ever experienced.
+Running a marathon is unlike any other running event you may have participated in.
+The level of fatigue and pain that you may feel is unlike anything that you have ever experienced.

-The best advice that I can give is to pick a training plan that matches your goal and stick to it as closely as possible.
-If you miss a day, no big deal.
-Just get out there the next day and run that day’s plan.
-Never try to make up for missed miles.
+My advice is to pick a training plan that matches your goal and stick to it as closely as possible.
+There are plans out there for all levels of runners.

 Welcome to Boston now meet The Wall

-Long training runs teach your body how to run long distance.
-You should also use these runs to learn how to fuel your body and avoid The Wall or Bonk.
+Long runs teach your body how to run for a long time.
+Long runs teach you how to fuel and hydrate properly so you can avoid The Wall or Bonk.

 Def.
 Bonk: To hit the wall, to run out of juice.
-This is the point in the race when your body has run out of glycogen and starts to shut down.
+The point beyond which your body does not want to move.

-There are many brands of gels to try out.
-Each brand has their own formula and some will work for you and some wont.
-Figure this out when making a pit stop doesn’t matter: during a long run.
+There are many brands of gels to try.
+Each has their own formula and some will work for you and some wont.
+Figure this out during your long runs.

 You can also eat common food items for energy.
-During a marathon, I’ve used Fig Newtons several times and Snickers bars once.
-These are cheaper than gels and foods you like probably will agree with your system.
+During a marathon, I’ve used Fig Newtons several times and Snickers bars twice.
+These are cheaper than gels and they will probably agree with your system.
 I still eat Snickers bars during Sunday Long Runs.

 Fuel Early and Often